Ronak1605/p4p-packet-loss-measurement/README.md

 - Ensure the oscilloscope is powered on and visible to the Pi (`lsusb` or `pyvisa` resource list).
 - If you have connection issues, check your firewall and network settings.
 - For SSH access, use your Pi’s username (e.g., `ssh p4p-140@192.168.0.50`).
+- Sometimes in the GUI the Pi will start at the command line, in such a scenario enter the command 'startx' and it should be normal

 ---